13 15 15Call

 TPD payout amounts typically range between $60,000 and $500,000, with many payouts being more than $200,000.
 The amount you can claim is called your ‘insured benefit amount’, and it will be clearly identified on your superannuation member statement.

-But your total and permanent disability payout amount could be a lot higher if you have multiple policies.
+But your TPD payout amount could be a lot higher if you have multiple policies.
 You may have multiple superannuation funds because if you’ve changed jobs over the years.
 So that means you may also have multiple TPD insurance policies attached to your super funds and you may be able to make multiple TPD claims.

 Our client Mary was diagnosed with MS in 2015, and when she came to Law Partners, she had no idea she had any TPD insurance.
 But we sorted through years of her unopened super statements, and we discovered she had five valid TPD policies.
 We successfully claimed against all five policies for Mary, resulting in a total TPD payout amount of over $1 million.
 Needless to say, Mary was thrilled with this result, especially since she had no idea she had any TPD insurance at all.